 For the Chicago Cubs as well as a variety of other clients, including Groupon, Snap-on and Republic Tobacco, Gary has handled dozens of trademark and copyright cases.

-Gary is counsel for a technology firm in two patent suits pending in California concerning two-factor authentication.
+Gary was counsel for a communications platform service which has three patent suits pending in California concerning two-factor authentication and call router technology.

 Gary also represented a proprietary trading firm in a case concerning the ownership of copyrights and other intellectual property rights in a computer system used to trade options.
 He first-chaired a two-week trial, which led to a favorable settlement.

-Gary represented insurance company plaintiffs in a massive class action concerning the workers'-compensation reinsurance pool.
-The case settled for over $400 million.
+He represented insurance company plaintiffs in a massive class action concerning the workers' compensation reinsurance pool.
+The case settled for more than $400 million.

 Gary defended Sirius in a putative class action arbitration concerning a lifetime subscription program.
 The case settled favorably before a decision on class certification.

-He defended streaming media pioneer RealNetworks in the first internet privacy class actions and prevailed on a motion to compel individual, non-class arbitration pursuant to a click-wrap agreement.
-In re RealNetworks Privacy Litig., 2000 WL 631341 (N.D.
-Ill.
-2000).
+He defended a streaming media company in internet privacy class actions and prevailed on a motion to compel individual, non-class arbitration pursuant to a clickwrap agreement.

-Gary also represented RealNetworks in class actions involving allegations of consumer fraud and successfully enforced forum clause in a license agreement.
-Koresko v.
-RealNetworks, 291 F. Supp.
-2d 1157 (E.D.
-Cal.
-2003).
+Gary also represented a technology company in class actions involving allegations of consumer fraud and successfully enforced a forum clause in a license agreement.

 Publications And Presentations